 - Few drops of mint extract

-Begin by mixing together the butter, brown sugar and golden syrup.
-Beat them with a mixer until they are light and fluffy.
+- Mix together the butter, brown sugar and golden syrup in a large bowl until light and fluffy.

-Knead the dough until it is smooth, then roll it out to a thin 5mm sheet.
+- Knead the dough until it is smooth, then roll it out to a thin 5mm sheet.
 Refrigerate for 15 mins.
-This will make it easier to cut out the shapes.

-Now comes the fun part.
-Roll the dough and using your favourite cookie cutters, cut the dough into shapes.
+- Now comes the fun part – using your favourite cookie cutters, cut the dough into shapes. *

-Divide the mixture into bowls and tint each one with desired colour (if colouring).
+- Divide the mixture into bowls and tint each one with the desired colour (if you want to use coloured icing).